linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

 The most basic usage is for `GET` requests.
 Like `curl`, `curlie` just requires the request's endpoint — you do not need to specify the request method with `GET`.

 The example below fetches random dog facts from a web service.
-It also includes a URL parameter specifying the number of facts being requested:
+It also includes a URL parameter specifying the number of facts being requested.

     curlie dog-facts-api.herokuapp.com/api/v1/resources/dogs?number=1